sodesne

 Do this at Advanced Settings->Expand Filesystem

 Then finish, and reboot.
 You’ll need to connect again via SSH after the machine finished booting.
-Remember, you’ll now be logging on as pi@
+Remember, you’ll now be logging on as pi@.local, with the new hostname you just set, and that you’ll need to use your new password!

 Now, it is a good idea to update your system to the latest software, and (optionally) your favorite text editor.
 The ‘upgrade’ step will take a few minutes to run.